nsidc/search-solr-tools/README.md

 * A command-line utility to access/utilize the gem's translators to harvest metadata into a working solr instance.

+## Using the project

+### Deployed at NSIDC

+The most current copy of our gem is available on the internal gem repository, and is being automatically deployed to the search SOLR machine on provision.

+To install the gem, ensure all requirements below are met and run (providing the appropraite version):

+  `sudo gem install search_solr_tools $VERSION -s http://snowhut.apps.int.nsidc.org/shares/export/sw/packages/ruby/nsidc`

+### Custom Deployment:

+Clone the repository, and install all requirements as noted below, then run:

+  `bundle exec gem build ./search_solr_tools.gemspec`

+Once you have the gem built in the project directory, install the utility:

+  `gem install --local ./search_solr_tools-version.gem`

 ## Working on the Project

 1. Create your feature branch (`git checkout -b my-new-feature`)